RosettaCommons/demos/protocol_capture/gps_rosetta_pcs_nmr_constraints/README.md

 Description
 -----------

 The method described here is applicable to two-domain proteins, fusion proteins and proteins that exhibit distinct conformational states.where  one-of-two domains/part of the structure is always constant and part of the structure which is variable due to induced conformational change.
-Experimentntally measured Pseudocontact Shifts (bertini et al) are used as restraints in Rosetta's ab initio executables minirosetta/AbRelax protocol to direct the conformational sampling that fits the experimentally observed PCS data (Schmitz et al).
+Experimentally Measured Pseudocontact Shifts (Bertini et al) are used as restraints in Rosetta's ab initio executables minirosetta/AbRelax protocol to direct the conformational sampling that fits the experimentally observed PCS data (Schmitz et al).

 This protocol particularly uses PCS data from multiple metal centers in a manner analogous to GPS-satellites to accurately position the 3D corrdinates of the atoms, a.k.a GPS-Rosetta (Yagi et al).